-Because each of these categories of potential recipients has different laws, regulations, and policies that apply to gifts, even if a gift is given with the proper intent (Key Question 1) and has no appearance of impropriety (Key Question 2), it nevertheless may be impermissible under the particular rules that apply to the recipient and/or the laws of the jurisdictions that apply to the transaction.
+Because each of these categories of potential recipients has different laws, regulations, and policies that apply to gifts, even if a gift is given with the proper intent (Key Question 1) and has no appearance of impropriety (Key Question 2), it nevertheless may be improper under the particular rules that apply to the recipient and/or the laws of the jurisdictions that apply to the transaction.
 To make this decision, we must first accurately identify the recipient.

+The Commercial Customer

-The Commercial Customer: Under anticorruption laws, non-government customers (here, commercial customers) are defined as those who are entirely in the private sector.
+Under anti-corruption laws, non-government customers (here, commercial customers) are defined as those who are entirely in the private sector.
 No part of their ownership or control is exercised by any governmental entity.
 Few legislated rules dictate the nature or value of gifts to commercial customers, and commercial customers are generally freer to accept gifts than their government counterparts as long as the gifts are not for an improper purpose.
-However, this is an evolving area and, for example, the United Nations Convention Against Corruption recommends that signatory countries implement laws regulating this area.